Michigan’s Outdated and Dangerous Combined Sewer Systems

 Michigan, however, still has many municipalities that have outdated combined sewer systems.
 The biggest problem with combined systems is that during rainfall events the water flow often exceeds the systems' capacity.
 When the systems’ capacity is exceeded, the water is discharged directly into local waters without treatment.
 This polluted water carries with it bacteria, chemicals, and other pollutants that harm our rivers, streams and public health.
 These combined sewer overflows (CSOs) contribute an average of 5.7 billion gallons of raw sewage into our Michigan waterways annually.
 The numbers are even worse if we include partially treated sewage.
 In August of 2014, an extreme 2-day rain storm in southeast Michigan caused 10 billion gallons of raw and partially-treated sewage to overflow from combined sewer systems, flooding basements and polluting waterways.

 There is a solution to this problem, and it is a solution that several municipalities in Michigan have pursued already.
-The city of Grand Rapids, for instance, recently finished separating their sanitary sewer pipes from storm sewer pipes- a project which began in 1991 and ended in 2015.
+The city of Grand Rapids, for instance, finished separating their sanitary sewer pipes from storm sewer pipes- a project which began in 1991 and ended in 2015.
 Altogether, the project in Grand Rapids cost $400 million (which was mostly paid for by municipal bond).
 The project created hundreds of good-paying jobs, and most importantly, stopped the annual flow of millions of gallons of raw sewage into the Grand River and Lake Michigan.
 As of 2019, more than 60 Michigan communities have replaced this old infrastructure, but that’s not enough to protect our health and ecosystems.